sawubona-repo/KETE-HS20-WORK/README.md

 # KETE-HS20-WORK
-## This a the public Repository for KETE HS20 Students
+## This a the Public Repository for KETE HS20 Students

 This GitHub Repository will be the central soucre of information to support the lectures of the Module "KEy Technologies" (KETE)